BL-Labs/Jupyter-notebooks-projects-using-BL-Sources/README.md

 ## In this Repository (Work In Progress)
-- [Microsoft19thCenturyBooks (base.ipynb)](Microsoft19thCenturyBooks/): examples of different types of access and ways to load source data from The British Library Collections; includes some basic processing and visualisation (see it on [Jupyter Notebook Viewer](https://nbviewer.jupyter.org/github/BL-Labs/Jupyter-notebooks-projects-using-BL-Sources/blob/master/Microsoft19thCenturyBooks/base.ipynb));
+- [Microsoft19thCenturyBooks (base.ipynb)](Microsoft19thCenturyBooks/): examples of different types of access and ways to load source data from The British Library Collections; includes some basic processing and visualisation (see it on [JN Viewer](https://nbviewer.jupyter.org/github/BL-Labs/Jupyter-notebooks-projects-using-BL-Sources/blob/master/Microsoft19thCenturyBooks/base.ipynb));

-- [LOD_SPARQL / BNB Linked Data Platform (bnb_lod_extraction_map.ipynb)](LOD_SPARQL/bnb_lod_extraction_map.ipynb): Queries the British National Bibliography (BNB) SPARQL EndPoint, and enriches the results with Linked Open Data from Geonames and WikiData to display the places of publication in an interactive map.
-Author: Gustavo Candela (https://github.com/hibernator11), Research and Development department at The Biblioteca Virtual Miguel de Cervantes, University of Alicante, Spain (see it on [Jupyter Notebook Viewer](https://nbviewer.jupyter.org/github/BL-Labs/Jupyter-notebooks-projects-using-BL-Sources/blob/master/LOD_SPARQL/bnb_lod_extraction_map.ipynb)).
+- [LOD_SPARQL / BNB Linked Data Platform (bnb_lod_extraction_map.ipynb)](LOD_SPARQL/bnb_lod_extraction_map.ipynb): queries the British National Bibliography (BNB) SPARQL EndPoint, and enriches the results with Linked Open Data from Geonames and WikiData to display the places of publication in an interactive map.
+Forked / Copied from Author: Gustavo Candela (https://github.com/hibernator11), Research and Development department at The Biblioteca Virtual Miguel de Cervantes, University of Alicante, Spain (see it on [JN Viewer](https://nbviewer.jupyter.org/github/BL-Labs/Jupyter-notebooks-projects-using-BL-Sources/blob/master/LOD_SPARQL/bnb_lod_extraction_map.ipynb)).

 ##
 #### Explore and experiment with the British Library’s [digital collections](https://data.bl.uk/)